oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > includes the characters `"efg\r\n"`.

-A region of length 0 is referred to as an “insertion point.”
+A region of length 0 is referred to as an "insertion point."
 An insertion point **MAY** be specified either by specifying `charLength` as 0, or by specifying the same values for `startColumn` and `endColumn`.

 > NOTE 7: Once more, this is again a consequence of the specification of `endColumn`.